-As part of DOE's Integrated Contract Procurement Team Program, TA, GEL, and ARS were audited during 2012 (DOE 2012a,b,c).
+As part of DOE's Integrated Contract Procurement Team Program, TA, GEL, and ARS were audited during 2013 (DOE 2013a,b,c).
+During 2013, BNL conducted its periodic audit of H2M.
 During the audits, errors are categorized into Priority I and Priority II findings.
 Priority I status indicates a problem that can result in unusable data or a finding that the contract analytical laboratory cannot adequately perform services for DOE.
 Priority II status indicates problems that do not result in unusable data and do not indicate that the contract analytical laboratory cannot adequately perform services for DOE (DOE 2002).
-There were no Priority I findings during 2012 that affected samples analyzed for BNL.
+There were no Priority I findings during 2013 that affected samples analyzed for BNL.

-The results of the TA audit included 11 Priority II findings.
-A previous Priority I finding for select radionuclide analyses in a vegetation matrix remained open at the time of the audit.
-This Priority I finding did not affect any BNL samples.
-The Priority II findings were in the following departments: two in Quality Assurance Management Systems, three in the Data Quality for Organic Analyses, one in the Inorganic and Wet Chemistry Department, one in the Radiological Department, one in Laboratory Information Management Systems/Electronic Data Management, and three in Hazardous and Radioactive Materials Management.
+The results of the TA audit included nine Priority II findings.
+The Priority II findings were in the following departments: five in Quality Assurance Management Systems, one in the Data Quality for Organic Analyses, two in the Inorganic and Wet Chemistry Department, and one in Hazardous and Radioactive Materials Management.

-The results of the GEL audit included ten Priority II findings.
-The Priority II findings were in the following departments: one in the Quality Assurance Department, six in the Data Quality for Organic Analyses, one in the Inorganic and
+The results of the GEL audit included 11 Priority II findings.
+The Priority II findings were in the following departments: four in the Quality Assurance Department, four in the Data Quality for Organic Analyses, one in Data Quality for Radiochemistry Analyses, and two in Hazardous and Radioactive Materials Management.
+All findings from the 2012 audit, including two Priority I findings that did not affect